aws/aws-sdk-js-v3/CONTRIBUTING.md

    a breaking change, the commit message must end with a single paragraph: `BREAKING
    CHANGE: a description of what broke`

-5. After getting ready to open a pull request, make sure to run the `scripts/ rebuildClients.js` to re-generate all the service clients, and commit the change(if any) to a standalone commit following the guide above.
+5. After getting ready to open a pull request, make sure to run the `npm run generate-clients` to re-generate all the service clients, and commit the change(if any) to a standalone commit following the guide above.

 ### Setup and Testing